tenancy/docs/docs/tenancy/1.x/identification-general.md

 #### Tenant Model Trait

-Of course tenancy offers an easy way of applying the methods required by the contract to the model by using a trait for those specific functions.
+Of course tenancy offers an easy way of applying the methods required by the contract to a model by using a trait for those specific functions.

 ```php
 <?php